QuentinRa/blog.quentinra.dev/maths/r/utils/plot.md

 * **Function**: `qhpvt(data, rows = ..., columns = ..., calculations = "...")`
 * **Library**: `pivottabler`

-You can observe the relation of variable with other variables.
+You can observe the relation of a variable with other variables.

 * data: your data
 * rows: a vector of variables (i)